Here is some basic information to help you know what to expect when taking a Reasons Institute course.

 - Two or three audio and/or video lectures (usually 50 minutes each) from some of today's top science apologists,

-- Read assigned textbooks (usually between 50 to 70 pages) that correspond with the theme of that week's lesson.
+- Assigned reading (usually between 50 to 70 pages) that correspond with the theme of that week's lesson,

-- Answer one or two study questions (~300 words each) which apply the principles of that lesson to their life or ministry.
+- One or two study questions (~300 to 400 words each) applying the principles of that lesson to the student's life or ministry, and

-- Interact with other Reasons Institute students and the online instructor via online message boards.
-This provides an atmosphere of cooperative learning and gives students the opportunity to ask questions and receive feedback about what they are learning.
+- Online message boards, which gives students an opportunity to ask questions and receive feedback about what they are learning.

-Weekly written assignments are only required for those students who are either taking the course for credit or audit students working toward a Reasons Institute certificate.
+Weekly written assignments are only required for those students who are either taking the course for credit or working toward a Reasons Institute certificate.

 For for more information on Reasons Institute courses, contact us at (855) REASONS or email firstname.lastname@example.org.